‘Crackle maps’, ‘Pop and bang maps’, call them what you will, they’re mega popular. But are they safe and should you get one? Fast Car investigates…

 Again, speaking to the guys at Motorsport Developments, Kenny has seen cars come in to their shop with quite extreme ‘crackle map’ tunes done elsewhere, with 30-degrees of ignition retard and quite rich fuelling.
 This is verging on the settings you’d use on an anti-lag system, albeit only happening for a few seconds at a time on a map like this.
 This certainly isn’t something they’d recommend on a typical engine, and would cause really high EGTs during the ‘crackle’ period.
 It, therefore, has more potential for damage to be caused.
 But still, they’ve never personally seen engine internals damaged from this.

-Some people love these maps, while others hate them as they feel they create ‘fake’ noise.
+Some people love pop and bang maps, while others hate them as they feel they create ‘fake’ noise.
 But if you want one, there’s no reason to believe your engine will be destroyed IF you do things correctly.
 There’s still a lot of debate about this, but try as we might, we’ve seen no proof at all.

 This is the important bit though – you need to ensure you have the right set-up for your engine.
 Do you have a cat, or an engine with a known weak point in the exhaust system or exhaust valves?
 If so, you’d be advised to keep it to a sensible, almost OEM-style burble, rather than full-on WW3 in your exhaust.